Never say ‘no’ to adventures. Always say ‘yes,’ otherwise you’ll lead a very dull life. ~Colonel Pott (Chitty Chitty

 During World War I, Fleming’s father Valentine joined the Queen’s Own Oxfordshire Hussars.
-A week before Ian turned nine, Valentine was killed when the Germans bombed his outpost in France.
+A week before Ian turned nine, a German bomb killed Valentine in France.
 Winston Churchill, Valentine’s friend and fellow officer, wrote his obituary.

 Fleming came from a privileged background but lived in the shadows of his heroic father and scholarly brother, Peter, who went to Oxford.

 Fleming’s academic and professional record was abysmal.
 Prestigious Eton boys’ school expelled him for an incident involving a girl.
 He went to Sandhurst Military Academy but failed the officer’s training test.
 He then failed Foreign Office exam.

 He finally found a job with Reuters news agency.
 He learned the basics of journalism, but abhorred the low pay.

 2. Fleming Worked As A Stock Broker

 Like Jules Verne, Fleming finally became a stockbroker to make ends meet.

 He made enough money to live like a playboy.
 He threw parties with beautiful women and high-stakes card games.
 He collected first editions and surrealist art.
 He might have become a complete wastrel if it weren’t for World War II.

 3. Fleming Was A Spymaster

 In 1939, while still a stockbroker, Fleming took an odd freelance gig for The Times to report on a Soviet Union trade mission.
-However, he was probably spying for the Foreign Office, where he had friends and informants from his journalism days.
+He probably went there as a secret agent for the Foreign Office, where he had friends and informants from his journalism days.

-From there, Fleming became personal assistant to the Director of Naval Intelligence (DNI), Admiral John Godfrey.
+Fleming then became personal assistant to the Director of Naval Intelligence (DNI), Admiral John Godfrey.
 His imagination, intelligence and charisma won him several important assignments during World War II.

 In 1941 and 1942, Fleming visited Washington DC to help coordinate British/American intelligence operations.
 In fact, he wrote a memorandum detailing how to set up the CIA.
 He also spearheaded Operation Golden Eye, a plan to defend Gibraltar should the Germans attempt to invade through Spain.